 - Detaching a part of your main army.

 - Capturing Zhongshan’s livestock farm using a detachment — ie. Ma Yuanyi’s retinue to siege; Zhang Jue and Liang Zhongning serve as reinforcements.

-- Zhang Jue and Liang Zhongning capture Dai town with Ma Yuanyi serving as backup.
-With the siege over, Ma Yuanyi uses his extra movement points and edges closer to Dai’s horse pastures.
+- Zhang Jue and Liang Zhongning capture Dai town; Ma Yuanyi serves as backup before moving close to Dai’s horse pastures.